3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 3. Keep the structure of each page simple and easy to use.

 If your website is promoting a service, your call to action (CTA) might be “fill out a contact form.”
 So, having your contact form at the top of the page, right next to the main heading, makes it easy to see and immediately accessible.
-Fill out the form?
-Don’t mind if I do.

 This conversion is much harder to obtain if you stick the contact form down at the bottom of the page.
 If your page is too complex to navigate, you can lose visitors, who return to the Google search results to find a site that’s easier to read.
-Then all that great SEO work has gone down the drain.

 The majority of web searches have information as the intent, meaning the searcher is looking for help with something.
 Your business might have a product or service that’s the solution to their problem.